This summary of age discrimination law in the USA has been prepared by Ford Harrison, the Ius Laboris member for the USA: www.fordharrison.com.

 The Age Discrimination in Employment Act of 1967 (“ADEA” or “Act”) is the federal law that prohibits age discrimination against employees 40 years of age or older.
-The ADEA makes it unlawful for an employer to discharge any individual or otherwise discriminate against any individual with respect to his compensation, terms, conditions, or privileges of employment, because of such individual’s age.
-The ADEA also makes it unlawful for an employer to fire, demote, harass, or otherwise “retaliate” against employees or applicants because they filed a charge of discrimination, complained to their employer or other covered entity about discrimination on the job, or participated in an employment discrimination proceeding (such as investigation or lawsuit).
+The ADEA makes it unlawful for an employer to discharge any individual or otherwise discriminate against any individual with respect to compensation, terms, conditions, or privileges of employment, because of age.
+The ADEA also makes it unlawful for an employer to fire, demote, harass, or otherwise “retaliate” against employees or applicants because they have filed a charge of discrimination, complained to their employer or other covered entity about workplace discrimination, or participated in an employment discrimination proceeding (such as an investigation or lawsuit).
 Many states have analogous laws which prohibit employment discrimination based on age.
 Some state laws offer broader protections than the federal law.

 Age-based discrimination claims generally fall into two categories: disparate treatment, meaning that the plaintiff claims he or she was treated differently than younger employees; and disparate impact, meaning that a facially neutral policy of the employer disproportionately affects older employees.

-An individual who seeks relief under the ADEA must demonstrate that s/he: 1) falls within the protected age group (e.g. that he is 40 years of age or older); 2) was qualified for the position; 3) he was nevertheless adversely affected; and 4) the defendant sought someone younger than the plaintiff, but with similar qualifications, to perform the work.
-The Supreme Court “has not definitely decided whether the evidentiary framework of McDonnell Douglas Corp v Green…utilised in Title VII cases is appropriate in the AEDA context.”
+An individual who seeks relief under the ADEA must demonstrate that s/he: 1) falls within the protected age group (e.g. 40 years or older); 2) was qualified for the position; 3) was nevertheless adversely affected; and 4) the defendant sought someone younger than the plaintiff, but with similar qualifications, to perform the work.
+The Supreme Court “has not definitely decided whether the evidentiary framework of McDonnell Douglas Corp. v Green…utilised in Title VII cases is appropriate in the ADEA context.”
 Most of the Courts of Appeals continue to apply McDonnell Douglas to create a presumption of age-based discrimination once an individual demonstrates these four elements.
 If the employer rebuts the presumption by articulating a legitimate, non-discriminatory reason for its decision, the individual must demonstrate that the reasons offered by the employer are merely pretext for discrimination, and, ultimately, that his or her age was the “but-for” cause of the employer’s adverse action.

 In addition, plaintiffs do not necessarily have to present direct evidence of discrimination to prevail on a claim.